janko/janko.io/_posts/2016-01-18-file-uploads-asynchronous-world.md

 Even if through some miracle you only have to deal with plaintext files, you will likely still start experiencing these problems when your user traffic increases.
-Synchronous uploads was acceptable in early ages of web, but today we're better than that.
+Synchronous uploads were acceptable in early ages of web, but today we're better than that.

 ## Theory